BAK2K3/hard-drivers/README.md

 ## Scope

-Based on the research completed in the Strategy plane, i.e the User Stories and Conditions of Satisfaction (i.e the _"why"_), the requirements were split into Non-Functional and Functional Requirements.
-The Non-Functional Requirements describe the overall intended goals of the project (the _'what'_), and the Functional Requirements details how these are going to be achieved (the _"how"_)
+Based on the research completed in the Strategy plane, i.e the User Stories and Conditions of Satisfaction (the _"why"_), the requirements were split into Non-Functional and Functional Requirements.
+The Non-Functional Requirements describe the overall intended goals of the project (the _'what'_), while the Functional Requirements details how these are going to be achieved (the _"how"_).

 ### Non-Functional Requirements